GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/service-worker/gulp/index.md

 result: pass
 ---

-Via Browserify’s, we can include any file from the output folder as required.
+Via Browserify, we can include any file from the output folder as required.
 For example, we can bundle the `rev-manifest.json` into the ServiceWorker to have access to all hashed file names.